AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis: Methods

-The proposed statistical test and the related notion of Counterfactual Invariance use the language of probabilistic causality and structural causal models (SCMs, see \citet{pearlj, 10.1214/21-AOS2064}).
-This allows us to reason about the cause-effect relationships between features of a dataset, seen as random variables (r.vs.).
-Following \citet{10.1214/21-AOS2064}, we define the causal structure of a dataset in terms of direct causal effects among the features.
-Direct causal effects are defined by distribution changes due to \emph{interventions} on the DGP.
+We aim to evaluate whether a predictive model relies on a sensitive attribute, such as the self-reported race, when making decisions.
+Conceptually, this means asking whether the model would give the same prediction for a patient if only their chosen sensitive attribute were different, while all other clinical information stayed the same.
+To formalize this idea, we adopt the notion of \emph{counterfactual invariance (CI)}, grounded in the framework of probabilistic causality and structural causal models (SCMs, see \citep{pearlj, 10.1214/21-AOS2064}).
+In this framework, each dataset is viewed as a collection of random variables (r.v.s) generated by a structural equation model, where directed edges represent functional dependencies among variables.
+The causal structure of the dataset is defined by direct causal effects, i.e., distributional changes induced by \emph{interventions} on the data-generating process (DGP) \citep{10.1214/21-AOS2064}.
 An intervention amounts to actively manipulating the generative process of a feature in the dataset, without altering the remaining components of the DGP.
 In this work, we consider perfect interventions $A \gets a$, by which the values of a feature $A$ are set to a constant $A\equiv a$.
 We use the standard notation $do(A = a)$ to denote such an intervention.
-We refer the reader to App. \ref{appendix:scm} for the prECAse concepts introduced in this section.